kenphused-About-AI/jira-mcp-server/docs/SECURITY.md

 ## MCP-Specific Considerations

-- HTTPS is REQUIRED for this MCP server.
+- HTTPS is REQUIRED for any client-facing endpoint.
+You can satisfy this by terminating TLS on a forwarding proxy or by enabling TLS directly on the MCP server; plaintext should only be used on the trusted hop between proxy and server.
-- TLS misconfiguration MUST prevent successful startup rather than allowing a downgraded or insecure mode.
+- TLS misconfiguration MUST prevent successful startup rather than allowing a downgraded or insecure mode when you terminate TLS directly on the service; proxies should likewise reject invalid TLS settings.
 - The server does not make **implicit trust** assumptions; the client is responsible for deciding which CAs and certificates to trust.
-- All MCP communication over the network is expected to occur over a secure TLS channel.
+- All MCP communication over the network that leaves the trusted segment is expected to occur over a secure TLS channel.

 ---